cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 The automatic list of telescope IDs is:
 Name: LST1, LST2, LST3, LST4, MAGIC-I, MAGIC-II
 ID  :   1     0     0     0      2       3
-To change it, do e.g. '$python config_file_generator.py --telescope_ids 1 2 3 4 5 6'
-Type the name of your working directory [don't need to put /fefs/aswg/workspace/]: your_workspace_name Type the name of your target [we will generate a directory with this name and several subdirectories] : CrabTeste Type the full path of the MC simtelarray data [e.g: /fefs/aswg/data/mc/DL0/some/path_to/sim_telarray/]: /fefs/aswg/data/mc/DL0/LSTProd2/TestDataset/sim_telarray/
-Type the simtel version [default: v1.4]: v1.4
-What is the focal length? [default is "effective".
-The other option is "nominal".]: nominal
 ```

 The script `setting_up_config_and_dir.py` does a series of things: